Peanut Butter Dog Treat Recipe

 So here we go...

 If your dog is allergic to any of the ingredients, feel free to make substitutions.
 For example, unsweetened applesauce (1/4 cup) can be used instead of an egg and select any oil you prefer.
-We like high Oleic Safflower oil.
+I use high Oleic Safflower oil in many of my recipes.

 Peanut Butter Dog Treat Recipe Details